 It will take you between 18 and 24 months to complete the traineeship and it will cost around $8,000 to complete.
 You may be eligible for government funding, in which case you can get some or all of this course for free.

 When you open an arborist business, one of the most significant investments you'll need to pay for is for the equipment.
 As well as safety equipment, you'll also need the right tools to allow you to do the job.
 These include:

-You'll also need a good-sized ute to carry everything around with you.
+You'll also need a good-sized ute or similar vehicle to carry everything around with you.

 Choosing the right structure for your business is extremely important.
-It determines who makes critical decisions for the business, who's liable for the company's debts and what taxes you need to pay.
+It determines who makes critical decisions for the business, who's liable for its debts and what taxes you need to pay.

-As an arborist business, you'll more than likely want to register as a sole trader, partnership or company.
+As an arborist business, you'll more than likely want to consider registering as a Sole Trader, Partnership or Company.
 Here's a quick overview of what each structure can offer you: